Cognitive behavioural hypnotherapy for panic attacks

 This shallow, rapid breathing can result in overbreathing - hyperventilation.
 And it is this overbreathing that generates strange and unpleasant physical sensations - dizziness, numbness, headache, feelings of not really being here, tingling and other sensations.
 Overbreathing causes an imbalance in the blood, with too little carbon dioxide and calcium compared to oxygen.

 Fear of the bodily symptoms is the main issue with panic.
-This fear tends to cause a vicious cycle, because these sensations are a normal response to fear.
-So the more we fear the symptoms, the more the symptons stay.
+The more we fear the symptoms, the more the symptons stay.
 The symptoms are maintained by our trying to get rid of them.
 We get caught in the loop and there can seem no way out, no matter what we try to do to help ourselves.

 We start to see the symptoms as dangerous and can go to great lengths to avoid feeling the symptoms.